What You Need to Know ...

 Only "members" of the Hobbits Glen Senior Golf Association may participate in HGSGA events.
 With the exception of the annual guest outing, guests are not permitted.
 In order to be a HGSGA member you must have:

-- One of the following types of CA memberships; 7-day golf, 5-day golf, golf fit and play, play, or daily
+- One of the following types of CA memberships; 7-day golf, 5-day golf, or fit and play,

 - Paid a handicap fee to Hobbit’s Glen for current year (fee waived for 7-day golf, 5- day golf, and golf fit and play members)